Japanese Motorcycle Brands

 Yamaha Logo

-The year of its foundation is considered 1955.
-It was on May 1 of this year that the brand declared itself as an independent unit.
-Until that time, Yamaha Motor was part of the giant Nippon Gakki concern, the name of the founder of which was given as the name of the future leader of the world motorcycle industry.
-Located in Iwata, Shizuoka.
-Today its owners are Yamaha Corporation and Toyota, and production includes motorcycles and engines for various equipment, musical instruments.
-The company has subsidiaries Minarelli, MBK.
+Its foundation is considered to be 1955.
+On May 1 this year, the brand declared itself an independent unit.
+Until then, Yamaha Motor was part of the giant concern Nippon Gakki, named after the founder of the world motorcycle industry.
+The company is located in the city of Iwata (Shizuoka).
+Today, its owners are the Yamaha Corporation and Toyota, and its production includes motorcycles, engines for various machinery, and musical instruments.
+The company has subsidiaries, Minarelli and MBK.

-The logo of the company, like almost all Japanese motorcycle brands, is known all over the world.
-The design uses the traditional aka red, which is very popular in Japan.
-Since ancient times, it was believed that he scares away the forces of evil and averts failure.
-The emblem consists of a sign with three crossed tuning forks, symbolizing a strong connection between the company’s ideology’s three pillars: technology, production, and sales.
-Only Yamaha Motor’s tuning forks extend beyond the circle symbol.
-In addition to the sign, the second accent element is the brand name made in Latin letters, which is the name of the founder of the company.
+Like almost all Japanese motorcycle brands, the company’s logo is known worldwide.
+The design uses the traditional color red, which is very popular in Japan.
+Since ancient times, it has been believed to scare away evil forces and avert bad luck.
+The emblem is a sign with three crossed forks, symbolizing the close connection between the three pillars of the company’s ideology: technology, production, and sales.
+Only Yamaha Motor’s forks extend beyond the circle symbol.
+The second accent element, in addition to the sign, is the brand name in Latin letters, which is the founder’s name.

 Honda